PeggyJV/new_sommelier_website/src/markdown-pages/uniswap_glossary/uniswap-v3.md

 * If a token is withdrawn or bought, it increases the supply of another token, which determines the price.
 * These tokens run on smart contracts which enforce the rules of pricing.
 * The relation of tokens in the pool, in combination with the constant product formula, ultimately determines the price.

+## Price Impact

+### What is price impact?

+A price is the agreed value of an asset in exchange for another between a buyer and a vendor.
+In Uniswap V3, the price range or variety between offers for buying and selling is controlled in part by the participants in the market, also called liquidity providers.

+A price impact is the gap between the highest and lowest value for an asset and the final price in an exchange.
+Uniswap V3 is an automated market maker that allows liquidity providers to select specific price ranges for their trades, providing more tokens at a prices closer to each other and less difference of prices in the pool.
+(See: Slippage)

+For example, if Bob wants to start trading his tokens in Uniswap, he can select a price nearest to his expectations in value for his assets.
+One Bob has agreed to an exchange, the final price he agrees to for his tokens is the price impact.

+**Key Takeaways:**

+* Price impact is the gap between a slippage and the final price of an exchange.
+* The price range for buying and selling offers in Uniswap V3 is controlled in part by the liquidity providers.
+* In Uniswap v3 users can choose to make trades with a smaller difference between prices.

 ## Price Range